Mark-Wills/TF-MegaLocals/README.md

 In the example above, all four local variables are loaded from the data on the stack passed into TEST.
 However, (unlike most Forth local variable implementations) they don't have to be.
 Here's an example:

 ```
-WRITE APPROPRIATE EXAMPLE
+: diagonal ( ch -- )
+  locals{ x y }
+  10 0 do
+    x y gotoxy  dup emit
+    i set x
+    i set y
+  loop drop ;
 ```

+Here, x and y are defined as locals but are used as pure locals, never taking a value from the stack.

 ## Declaring Stack Locals

-Local variables may also be loaded from data on the stack.
+Local variables may also be loaded automatically from data on the stack.
 To do this, the word `{` is used to define a stack comment using normal Forth nomenclature.
-Local varaiables will be created that match the names on the left-hand side of the -- demarkation in the stack comment, as follows:
+Local varaiables will be created that match the names on the left-hand side of the `--` demarkation in the stack comment, and they will be populated with data from the stack, as follows:

 ```
 : bounds { start count -- end start }